TobyTowler/Firefox/README.md

 # My Firefox Settings
+user.js and css files
-The large majority of this is not my work and i dont take credit
+Better privacy and removing clutter from the browser The large majority of this is not my work and i dont take credit
 ## What it comes from
 - Betterfox user.js - I re enabled the sync but my disable it again